Sun Country Bretons — Home of AKC Master Hunters

 What type of food, how much, and how often should I feed my puppy?

-We start puppies on Purina Pro Plan “Focus” – Puppy, chicken and rice formula.
+We start puppies on Purina Pro Plan – Puppy, chicken and rice formula.
 At eight weeks, they get one-third cup, three times daily, either dry or moistened with water.
-It’s best to keep puppy on this food for a week or two until he has adjusted to his new surroundings.
+It’s best to keep puppy on this food for at least a week or two until he has adjusted to his new surroundings.
 Puppies don’t need milk, and cow’s milk is hard for them to digest.
 If you decide to switch to another food, do it gradually.
 For the first couple days, mix 1/4 new food with 3/4 old; next, mix half and half; then 3/4 to 1/4.
 Follow the package directions for amounts as they grow.
 Make sure puppy has access to water at all times, especially in summer.

 What size crate will my dog need?